shello/fili.pe/src/about.md

 I'm Filipe Rodrigues.
 I was born in the very-late-80s in Portugal, where I still live.
 I don't take myself very seriously, nor should you!

-On the internet I usually go by "shello", the handle I've used since the early 2000s.
+On the internet, and often <abbr title="Away From Keyboard">AFK</abbr>, I usually go by "shello", the handle I've used since the early 2000s.

 I spend probably too much of my own time among computers, but I'm also paid for doing that, working mostly on back-end web development.